 MG Privacy Policy

-MG is committed to the protection of personal privacy and supports a work environment that abides by the Act and in particular the Information Privacy Principles contained in Act.
+MG is committed to the protection of personal privacy and supports a work environment that abides by the Act and in particular the Information Privacy Principles contained in the Act.

 This Privacy Policy describes how we treat personal information that we receive.
 The objective of this policy is to provide a fair, consistent and transparent guideline for handling personal information in compliance with the Act.
+As someone who deals with us and provides us with personal information, you agree to be bound by this policy.

 This policy does not limit or exclude any of your rights under the Act.
 If you wish to seek further information on the Act, see www.privacy.org.nz.